Frederick W. Lanchester Prize 1966 Winner

 Comprehensive Overview

 The impact of the Lanchester Prize extends far beyond the academic community.
 The winning publications often influence the practice of management, the design of public policy, and the development of new technologies.
-By recognizing and promoting innovative work, the Lanchester Prize contributes to the advancement of knowledge and the improvement of decision-making in a wide range of domains.
+And by recognizing and promoting innovative work, the Lanchester Prize contributes to the advancement of knowledge and the improvement of decision-making in a wide range of domains.
 It serves as a reminder of the power of quantitative methods to address complex problems and to create a more efficient, equitable, and sustainable world.

 Trends and Latest Developments